SandraDammy/simple_shell/README.md

 5114
 $ exit
 julien@ubuntu:~/shell$

-16. File as input
+#16.
+File as input
 Simple shell 1.0 +

-# Usage: simple_shell [filename]
+-Usage: simple_shell [filename]
-Your shell can take a file as a command line argument The file contains all the commands that your shell should run before exiting The file should contain one command per line
+-Your shell can take a file as a command line argument -The file contains all the commands that your shell should run before exiting -The file should contain one command per line
-In this mode, the shell should not print a prompt and should not read from stdin
+-In this mode, the shell should not print a prompt and should not read from stdin

 # Contributors 👫
 *Odujirin Oluwadamilola Sandra *